 Here they are!

-It has an approach that simply explains how BPM should ideally be integrated in the entire business in such a way that it is aligned with the disciplines of management.
-It explains that business success comes from this augmentation and this explanation is done with common-sense and logic.
+It has an approach that simply explains how BPM should ideally be integrated into the entire business in such a way that it is aligned with the disciplines of management.
+It explains that business success comes from this augmentation, and this explanation is done with common sense and logic.

 2. BPM CBOK Version 4.0: Guide to the Business Process Management Common Body of Knowledge by Tony Benedict, Mathias Kirchmer, Marc Scarsig, Peter Frantz, Raju Saxena, Dan Morris, and Jack Hilty

 For someone who studies business process management, this is one of the many books for BPM, the Guide to the BPM Common Body of Knowledge is a simple reference.
-The main aim of this guide is to include the basic areas of expertise, skills and competencies for BPM professionals that are widely acknowledged as standard best practise.
+The main aim of this guide is to include the basic areas of expertise, skills, and competencies for BPM professionals that are widely acknowledged as standard best practice.